The Heart of Amsterdam

 Still harbors the boldness of the past

-And the gems of today
+And the idiosyncrasy of the present

 The heart of the city still remains the center of art and culture